arkency/posts/posts/2016-12-03-techniques-for-dealing-with-uncertainity.md

 In programming we are often dealing with an uncertainity.
 We don't know, we are not sure if something happened or not.
 Or we are not sure about the result.
-Especially when it comes to networking but also in other contexts.
+Especially when it comes to networking/distributed systems but also in other contexts.
 What I find interesting is that in many cases the techniques used to handle such problems are very similar.